geometrylearner/symCryptCXX/README.md

 Some primary mathematics will tell you How to dencrypt the same file.

 ## Warning
-This is just a beta multithreads-symmetric encryptor, by in which the NUM_THREADS>1 will break your file inevitably, and this is anti-example for multi-thread mutex.
+This is just a beta multithreads-symmetric encryptor, by in which the NUM_THREADS>1 will break your file inevitably, and this is an anti-example for multi-thread mutex.